Call646-895-8368

 The lavish Alhambra is Granada’s most visited site.
 Once a palace and fortress for the city’s Muslim rulers, the Alhambra means ‘red fort’ and is named after the red clay used in its construction in the mid-13th century.
 The Generalife was the country residence of the Nasrid king and the recreational courtyard and its beautiful gardens sit on the slopes of the Cerro del Sol, offering spectacular views.

 A combination of dance, song, guitar and rhythm, flamenco draws from both mysterious Gypsy tradition and age-old Andalusian music.
-This evening you will enjoy an insider’s look at the shrouded-in-mystery world of flamenco in Granada.
-With your local host you will explore the Sacromonte, a neighbourhood made up of cave dwellings with a rich Gypsy heritage, exploring the unique homes and flamenco tablaos that are hidden here and which served as inspiration for some of Spain’s most important poets and playwright.
-Afterwards, head to a classic tapas bar for dinner and time to chat about the art and history surrounding the art, ending the evening with a flamenco show.
+Enjoy an insider’s look at the world of flamenco in Granada.
+Explore the Sacromonte, a neighbourhood made up of cave dwellings, exploring the unique homes and flamenco tablaos that are hidden here and which served as inspiration for some of Spain’s most important poets.
+Afterwards, head to a classic tapas bar for dinner, ending the evening with a flamenco show.

 Days 7–9